tede12/RealMQ/README.md

-- **UDP** is the protocol used by the real-time version implemented in this project. client and server nodes communicate using UDP sockets.
+- **UDP** is the protocol used by the real-time version implemented in this project.
+  Client and server nodes communicate using UDP sockets.

 ### Client-Server Communication